-In clinic, we get a lot of questions about pain because it is the main reason people walk through the door.
-Today I am going to go through a brief review about pain and imaging.
-Imaging refers to radiographs (x-rays), MRI, and CT scans.
+In the clinic, we get a lot of questions about pain because it is the main reason people walk through the door.
+Today I am going to go through a brief review of pain and imaging.
+Imaging refers to radiographs (x-rays), MRIs, and CT scans.
 These are typically used to help a medical provider determine what is causing the pain and the best intervention to resolve the problem.

 What do we know?

-• Numerous imaging studies ranging from knee to the low back show that the level of pathology cannot predict a person’s pain experience.
-We cannot predict pain, the level of disability or long term activity based upon an image.
+Numerous imaging studies ranging from the knee to the low back show that the level of pathology cannot predict a person’s pain experience.
+We cannot predict pain, the level of disability, or long-term activity based on an image.

-• Individuals with chronic low back pain have been compared to those with no back pain.
-The findings on the imaging does not show consistent differences between these two samples.
-For example, a woman with nasty, limiting pain may show nothing with an x-ray and MRI while a pain free older woman could have an image that looks like they should be in a wheelchair.
+Individuals with chronic low back pain have been compared to those with no back pain.
+The findings on the imaging do not show consistent differences between these two samples.
+For example, a woman with nasty, limiting pain may show nothing with an x-ray and MRI while a pain-free older woman could have an image that looks like they should be in a wheelchair.

-• The use of MRI is increasing despite evidence showing it does not improve outcomes.
+The use of MRI is increasing despite evidence showing it does not improve outcomes.
 The increase in MRI use has been correlated with the increasing rate of surgical intervention.
-This means people are getting surgery that is not improving long term outcomes.
+This means people are getting a surgery that is not improving long-term outcomes.

-• Knowledge of imaging abnormalities, like knowing you have a disc herniation, has been linked with fear avoidance behaviors but not improved long term outcomes.
+Knowledge of imaging abnormalities, like knowing you have a disc herniation, has been linked with fear avoidance behaviors but not improved long-term outcomes.
 This means that you may become afraid of your own body for no reason.
-It hard to know what is normal and what is pathological.
+It is hard to know what is normal and what is pathological.
 90% of 60 years old without low back pain will have a degenerated or bulging disc.
 Is this pathological or just normal?

 Imaging is a critical tool that we use in specific situations, but it is rarely the first tool we use in diagnosis.

-When we refer for imaging, we use these guidelines:
+When we refer to imaging, we use these guidelines:

 If you think an image is needed, please let us know so we can review the case with you.